Disagreement Resolution

 If both parties reach an agreement then the signed agreement will be morally binding.

-If one party does not adhere to it, normally the mediator will re-engage to try to sort out any problems.
-In certain circumstances, you may have recourse to the complaints process or the SEN/ALN Tribunal for Wales the Ombudsman or litigation
+If one party does not adhere to it, normally the mediator/specialist caseworker will re-engage to try to sort out any problems.
+In certain circumstances, you may have recourse to the complaints process or the Education Tribunal for Wales the Ombudsman or litigation.

 By taking part in disagreement resolution, will I give up my right to other opportunities to remedy my dispute?

-Parents and young People are free to appeal to the SEN/ALN Tribunal for Wales (if they meet the criteria) at the same time as trying to resolve their dispute or after trying mediation.
+Parents and young People are free to appeal to the Education Tribunal for Wales (if they meet the criteria) at the same time as trying to resolve their dispute or after trying dispute resolution,

 You can still follow any complaints process open to you such as Local Authority complaints, Ombudsman complaint or Judicial Review all of which have their own time limits).